-Pro Kabaddi Season 6 champions Bengaluru Bulls will be looking to get their hands on the prestigious PKL title once again in Season 12 after an underwhelming campaign last season.
+Pro Kabaddi Season 6 champions Bengaluru Bulls will be looking to get their hands on the prestigious PKL title once again in Season 12 after a lacklustre campaign last season.

 Ahead of PKL Season 12, the Bulls released Randhir Singh Sehrawat from his responsibilities as head coach after finishing at the bottom of the Season 11 league standings with 19 points from 22 games.
-Sehrawat was at the helm of the Bulls since the inaugural season and guided them to the Playoffs in six out of the 11 seasons.
+Legendary Randhir Singh was at the helm of the Bulls since the inaugural season and guided them to the Playoffs in six out of the 11 seasons.

 Strengths